National Parks Initiative

 Towboat on the Mississippi River.
 Courtesy of NPS

 The Mississippi National River and Recreation Area (MNRRA) protects a 72-mile, 54,000-acre corridor along one of the world's great rivers.
 Regional park and trail destinations within MNRRA are accessible to over 33 million annual visitors to the greater Twin Cities area.
-The Twin Cities Clean Cities coalition is working with the park to install 12 electric vehicle charging stations at 11 MNRRA sites, helping to reduce emissions and educate park visitors about alternative transportation options.
+The Twin Cities Clean Cities coalition worked with the park to install 12 electric vehicle charging stations at 11 MNRRA sites, helping to reduce emissions and educate park visitors about alternative transportation options.

 See how the Clean Cities National Parks Initiative supports parks transportation projects.